List of Babylon 5 characters: Alfred Bester

 Bester's origin story is established in the "Psi Corps Trilogy" of novels by J. Gregory Keyes, written after the end of the series and considered part of the canon.
 He was born Stephen Kevin Dexter, the son of Matthew and Fiona, leaders of a telepath resistance to the Psi Corps who were killed when he was an infant; he was adopted by the Corps and given his name by the Psi Corps director, an admirer of the author.
 As he became a prominent Psi Cop, Bester discovered the truth about his parents and their deaths from his godfather, Stephen Walters.
 In a rage, he gunned Walters down with his PPG; his left hand remained tightly gripping the weapon, explaining why Bester's left hand was always clenched in a fist on the series.
 After the Telepath War, he spent several years on the run before moving to Paris, where he fell in love with a local businesswoman named Louise.
 But Michael Garibaldi was relentless in his pursuit, and eventually tracked him down.
 Bester was brought before the war crimes tribunal, and was tried in France for his crimes.
 He was sentenced to life in prison and subjected to the Sleeper drugs that deprived him of his telepathic abilities.
 During that time, a statue was even made of his birth parents and the boy he had been before becoming "Alfred Bester".
 He then spent the next 10 years in a maximum-security prison, and died shortly after the death of John Sheridan in 2281.
-The very day before his death, he finally accepted that he was indeed the 'lost child' of Matthew and Fiona Dexter, and his left fist finally reopened as a result.
+The day before his death, he finally accepted that he was indeed the 'lost child' of Matthew and Fiona Dexter, and his left fist finally reopened as a result.
 Even in death, Garibaldi pursued him.
 After Bester's funeral, Garibaldi went to the gravesite and hammered a wooden stake into the ground above Bester's coffin.
 This quite amused a departing watcher, who was fully aware of what Bester had done and been in life.